saildot4k/saildot4k.github.io/docs/index.md

 to a well respected care-taker.

-???+ note "No thanks to:"
+!!! danger "No thanks to:"

-    TnA Plastic of PS2 Scene Discord and psx-place.com
+    TnA Plastic of PS2 Scene Discord, psx-place.com and r/ps2homebrew

     r/PS2 and Mods